 The travel grant is established in commemoration of the solidarity of Danish civil society in its rescue of its Jewish countrymen and -women in October 1943.

-Applications Applicantions for the 2021 Travel Grant will open fall 2021.
-Applicants are requested to describe their project on one page and submit a budget.
-The 2021 grant will focus on travels with the purpose of collecting information for a project, or doing a project, on minimum a university master’s level.
+Applicantions for the 2022 Travel Grant will open this fall.
+Applicants are requested to describe their project in no more than 400 words and submit a budget.
+The grant will focus on travels with the purpose of collecting information for a project, or doing a project, on minimum a university master’s level.